-Bladderworts (Utricularia spp., Lentibulariaceae) are carnivorous as an adaptation to nutrient-poor habitats (1-4).
-The genus comprises more than 220 species with an almost worldwide distribution and exhibits different life-forms (4, 5).
-Probably as the most extreme embodiment of the carnivorous syndrome (3) all species are completely rootless and feature a suction trap mechanism which relies on a release of stored elastic energy in the trap body.
-Entailing a cascade of fast motions (6-15), the whole trapping action is too fast to be followed with the naked eye.
-Yet, there are no detailed camera recordings available, and the exact motion pattern is unclear up to now.
-In order to understand how the trap door opens, and to elucidate the dynamics of the motion sequences involved, we studied traps of three aquatic species: Utricularia australis L., U. inflata WALTER and U. vulgaris L. All species belong to the infrageneric section Utricularia (5, 16), which shows, as far as known, a homogeneous trap architecture (17) with - as to its functional morphology - a nearly identical trapping mechanism.
-Trap diameters range from 0.5-3 mm (5, 17).
+Bladderworts (Utricularia spp., Lentibulariaceae) are carnivorous as an adaptation to nutrient-poor habitats [1-4].
+The genus comprises more than 220 species with an almost worldwide distribution and exhibits different life forms [4,5].
+As probably the most extreme embodiment of the carnivorous syndrome [3], all species are completely rootless, and at least all aquatic species feature a suction trap mechanism that relies on a release of stored elastic energy in the trap body.
+Entailing a cascade of fast motions [6-15], the whole trapping action is too fast to be followed with the naked eye.
+Yet there are no detailed camera recordings available, and the exact motion pattern has been unclear until now.
+In order to understand how the trapdoor opens, and to elucidate the dynamics of the motion sequences involved, we studied traps of three aquatic species: Utricularia australis R.Br., U. inflata Walter and U. vulgaris L. All species belong to the infrageneric section Utricularia [5,16], which shows, as far as known, a homogeneous trap architecture [17] with (as to its functional morphology) a nearly identical trapping mechanism.
+Trap diameters range from 0.5 to 3 mm [5,17].

-The lenticular Utricularia trap (Fig. 1A and S1) works with a two-phase mechanism (2, 3).
-During the first slow phase, which lasts about 1 hour, internal glands actively pump water out of the trap interior, so that elastic energy is stored in the trap body due to a lower internal hydrostatic pressure.
-In this set-condition, when ready for catch, the trap shows concave wall curvatures.
+The lenticular Utricularia trap (figure 1a and electronic supplementary material, S1) works with a two-phase mechanism [2,3].
+During the first slow phase, which lasts about 1 h, internal glands actively pump water out of the trap interior, so that elastic energy is stored in the trap body owing to a lower internal hydrostatic pressure.
+In this set condition, when ready for catch, the trap shows concave wall curvatures (figure 1b).
 A flexible door with protruding trigger hairs closes the entrance watertight.
-Prey animals can stimulate these hairs and thereby launch the second, ultra-fast phase, which runs passively due to a mechanical conversion of elastic energy into kinetic energy.
-The triggering results in door opening, trap wall relaxation and water (and thereby prey) influx due to the sudden increase of the trap volume.
-After the door is closed, the prey is dissolved by digestive enzymes (secreted by quadrifid glands), and nutrients are absorbed by the plant.
-Both phases together form a repeatable 'active slow deflation/passive fast suction' sequence (Fig. 1B) (Movie S1 and S2).
+Prey animals can stimulate these hairs and thereby launch the second, ultra-fast phase, which runs passively because of a mechanical conversion of elastic energy into kinetic energy.
+The triggering results in door opening, trap wall relaxation and water (and thereby prey) influx due to the sudden increase of the trap volume (figure 1c).
+After the door is closed, the prey is dissolved by digestive enzymes secreted by quadrifid glands, and nutrients are absorbed by the plant.
+Both phases together form a repeatable 'active slow deflation-passive fast suction' sequence (figure 1b and electronic supplementary material, movies S1 and S2).